 Degree Hours in Degree Maximum Attempted Hours

-Associate of Christian Ministries 62 93
+Associate of Christian Ministries 65 97.5

-Associate of Worship Leadership 67 100.5
+Associate of Worship Leadership 64 96

 Bachelor of Biblical Counseling 124 186

 Bachelor of Biblical & Theological Studies 124 186

 Bachelor of Christian Ministries 124 186

-Bachelor of Cross Cultural Ministries 124 186
+Bachelor of Intercultural Studies 124 186

 Bachelor of General Christian Studies 124 186

+Bachelor of Media Arts 124 186

-Bachelor of Music and Worship 126 189
+Bachelor of Worship Leadership 129 193.5

 Thus, the student must earn 67% of the semester's Attempted Hours to achieve the quantitative measure of SAP.
 Credits with final grades of "C-" or higher are considered "Earned Credit."
 Credits with final grades lower than a "C-" ("D", "F", "I", "W", "WP", "WF", or "AUD") are not considered "Earned Credit."
-A student attempting 5 semester hours or less must earn all of the Attempted Hours to meet the quantitative measurement of SAP.
+A student attempting five (5) semester hours or less must earn all of the Attempted Hours to meet the quantitative measurement of SAP.
 Students must earn at least 67% of each semester's Attempted Hours to complete the degree within 150% limit, as shown below.